aschmiedeke/gbtdocs/docs/references/dss.rst

 Controlling the Scheduling of a Project}
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users can access their DSS account by logging in to the system at `https://dss.gb.nrao.edu`__.
+Users can access their DSS account by logging in to the system at https://dss.gb.nrao.edu.
 The DSS username and password are the same as those used for NRAO Interactive Services (i.e., the Proposal Submission Tool).

-From the DSS web site, users can view and manage the scheduling information for their projects.
+From the DSS website, users can view and manage the scheduling information for their projects.
 In order for a project session to enter the pool of sessions eligible for scheduling, the user is responsible for ensuring that the session is enabled in the DSS, and that a qualified observer is available to perform the observation.
-Sessions and observers are enabled for observing simply by clicking a check box in the DSS project page (See figure~\ref{fig:dss_project_page}).
+Sessions and observers are enabled for observing simply by clicking a check box in the :ref:`DSS project page <references/dss:DSS Project Page>`.

 Users can control when their project is scheduled by enabling or disabling individual sessions.